cirosantilli/git-tutorial/index.md

 There seems to be no built-in way to do fixed column widths, but that can be worked around with `column`:

     git log --pretty=format:'%C(yellow)%h|%Cred%ad|%Cblue%an|%Cgreen%d %Creset%s' --date=short | column -ts'|' | less -r

-View deleted files only:

-    git log --diff-filter=D --summary
-    git log --all --pretty=format: --name-only --diff-filter=D

-Very useful to find when you deleted a file from a repo if you don't know its exact path!

-View up to a certain number of log messages (most recent):

-    git log -n 1

-`-n 1` is specially useful if you want to get information on the current commit, specially when used with `pretty=format`.

-Show every commit and diff (Patch) of a single file:

-    git log -p file

-Also cross `git mv`:

-    git log --follow -p file

-If a merge occurs, both branches appear on `git log` and get mixed up chronologically and it is impossible to set them appart.

 ##graph